 Causes of Data Breaches

-There can be numerous reasons behind a data breach.
-As I will outline here, the most common causes include weak passwords, phishing attacks, malware infections, human error, and outdated software.
-In all such scenarios, the system becomes vulnerable, allowing attackers to easily access sensitive data.
-Therefore, it is crucial to secure all these aspects; by addressing these seemingly minor factors, you can ensure that your data remains protected against leaks.
+There are many reasons a data breach may occur.
+I will talk about the most common causes that include weak passwords, phishing attacks, malware infections, human error, and outdated software.
+In all such cases the system becomes vulnerable and the attackers can easily access the sensitive data.
+So, you need to secure all these aspects.
+When you take care of these seemingly minor factors, you can ensure that your data is protected against leaks.

 Impact of Data Breaches